xinhuang/xinhuang.github.com/src/assets/posts/2013-10-03-how-to-install-https-certificate-in-git.md

----
-layout: post
-title: "How to Install HTTPS Certificate In Git"
-description: "How to Install HTTPS Certificate In Git So I Can Use GoAgent When GitHub Is BLOCKED By GFW"
+"title": "How to Install HTTPS Certificate In Git" "description": "How to Install HTTPS Certificate In Git So I Can Use GoAgent When GitHub Is BLOCKED By GFW" "tags": ["HowTo", "Git", "GoAgent"]
-category:
-tags: [HowTo, Git, GoAgent]
 ---

 Suppose you want to push to a repo on GitHub.
 Before you are using SSH to access the repo, but now you are behind a HTTP proxy, and SSH won't work.